Essenbæk Church: Restorations

-Monuments

-In the northern wall of the church porch is installed a large tombstone with portrait reliefs in half-figure of Anne Nielsdatter, and her husbands Rasmus Pedersen and Bertel Henningsen.
-The first of the men was Essenbæk and Kristrup's judicial district bailiff until his death in 1602, and was succeeded as such by the second man.
-The ca. two meters long and ca. one and a half meter high sandstone plaque perhaps lay in the floor of the Old Essenbæk Church.
+A large tombstone is installed within the northern wall of the church porch measuring circa 2 meters by 1.5 meters high.
+It is decorated with a sandstone relief depicting half-figure portraits of Anne Nielsdatter and her husbands Rasmus Pedersen and Bertel Henningsen.
+Rasmus Pedersen had been the district bailiff of Essenbæk and Kristrup until his death in 1602, when he was succeeded by Henningsen.
+It is believed that the tombstone may have originally been installed in the floor of the Old Essenbæk Church.